 The department was tasked with handing out 10 licenses to Arizona tribes and another 10 to professional sports teams or venues, so they and their partners could operate daily fantasy sports or mobile and retail sports betting in the state.
 In the end, there were 10 given to tribes and eight to pro teams/venues.

-Early registration by bettors for sportsbook apps in Arizona began Saturday.
+Early registration by bettors for Arizona sports betting apps began Saturday.
 New bettors could take advantage of promotions and be ready to wager when the market launches.

 During the process, 24 operators applied for licenses, which forced the department to spend an extra eight business days deciding who would get them.

 Legal sports betting in Arizona can kick off on Sept.
 9, and NFL betting sites in the state are expected to be robust.
 Bettors interested in Arizona Cardinals betting can place their wagers in time for the Sept.
 12 opening game.

 Who Received Licenses, Pro Teams